 The number of vendors of any type will be managed so adequate supply and choice is available to customers and so that each vendor has the opportunity to be successful.
 When adding new vendors, products that are unique or not adequately represented at the Market are given priority.

 Since we look for unique vendors, please check our current list of vendors before applying.
 We typically do not add vendors selling the same product as existing vendors.
-Click here for the summer vendor list and here for the winter market vendor list.
+Click here for the Summer BRFM vendor list, here for the SoBro Wednesday vendor list, and here for the Winter BRFM vendor list.

-Electricity is not available at the Summer Market and if needed, vendors will need to provide their own generators.
-There is limited electricity available when we are indoors at the Winter Market.
+Electricity is not available at the BRFM Summer Market or the SoBro Wednesday Market and if needed, vendors will need to provide their own generators.
+There is limited electricity available when we are indoors at the BRFM Winter Market.